plotly/plotly.net-docs/csharp/creating-and-upadting-figures.md

 # Figures as GenericChart Objects

-Plotly.NET is a .NET wrapper for creation of `plotly charts`() written in F#.
+Plotly.NET is a .NET wrapper for creation of `plotly charts`() written in C#.
 This means that, under the hood, all functionality creates JSON objects that can be rendered by plotly.
 The central type that gets created by all Chart constructors is `GenericChart`, which itself represents either a single chart or a multi chart (as a Discriminate Union type).
 Plotly.NET has multiple abstraction layers to work with `GenericChart`s.

-Chart type provides an F# convience layer that abstracts dynamic object creation.
+Chart type provides an C# convience layer that abstracts dynamic object creation.
 Chart type covers all the plot types(i.e Scatter,Line,3D, Heatmap etc).
 The main benefit of creating charts using Chart type is; It provides strongly typed access to all the properties of Plotly figure

 ```csharp dotnet_interactive={"language": "csharp"}